RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

 The ens5 interface is the host's external interface.
-As you can see our host IP is within the 172.16.0.0/12 address
+Our host IP is within the 172.16.0.0/12 address space which is not
-space which is not routable over the internet.
-Because all of the lab machines were created within the same VPC they can
+routable over the internet.
+Because all of the lab machines were created within the same VPC they can reach each other
-reach each other within the cloud.
-Ask you neighbor for their private (host) IP address and try to ping it:
+within the cloud.
+Ask your neighbor for their private (host) IP address and try to ping it:

+> N.B.
+There are many machines in this lab environment and they are spread across multiple VPCs.
+If you can not ping
+> your neighbor's private IP, they are in a different VPC, try their public IP.

 ```
 ubuntu@ip-172-31-24-84:~$ ping -c 3 172.31.24.122